opcow/BuffReminder/README.md

 #BuffReminder
-A World of Warcraft 1.12 (Vanilla WoW) addon that displays user placable icons on your screen when buffs have expired or are soon to expire.
+A World of Warcraft 1.12 (Vanilla WoW) addon that displays user placeable icons on your screen when buffs have expired or are soon to expire.

 ![example icon image](http://i.imgur.com/vbC52QZ.png)